allenpeng05/35L/README.md

 ## Running Locally
-Run the following commands to enter the frontend and the backend directories. cd backend npm install
+Run the following commands to enter the frontend and the backend directories.

+cd backend
+npm install

 cd frontend
 npm install

-After installing required dependencies, run the following commands in the frontend and backend directories respectively. npm run dev
+After installing required dependencies, run the following commands in the frontend and backend directories respectively:

+npm run dev

 node app.js